PeqNP/ays-docs/content/library/how-do-i-configure-a-measurement-sensor.md

 # A sensor function may return a single optional `int` OR it can return
 # an array of optional `int`s.
 @ays.returns("num_requests")
-# Syntax to return an array of optional `int`s.
+# For "elder" monitors, you would use the following to return multiple values
+# that "sibling" monitors could choose from.
 # @ays.returns(["num_requests", "ms"])
 async def main(session, http_path, status, enabled, percent):
+    """ The `session` variable is always the first variable passed to your sensor.
+    `@ays.param`s follow after `session` in the order they were defined. """
-    # Query a remote service that returns JSON
+    # Example of how to query a remote service that returns JSON
     async with session.http.get(http_path) as resp:
         data = await resp.json()
         # Return the data value.
 Again, this must be an optional `int`
         return data["num_requests"]
 ```

 **Please note:** You *must* return `null` (`None` in the Python context) if the data collection operation fails. `null` data points will emit an alert.
+You may also `raise` an `Exception` if something fails.
+The `Exception` message will be associated to the sample's value and can be viewed within the app for debugging.

+**You must `Run` your script** if any parameter (`@ays.param`) or return (`@ays.returns`) value changes!
+This will almost always be true when writing a new sensor.
+The process of transforming your inputs and outputs, to an object that the app can understand, is done by the server. *You will lose changes to your work if you fail to do this.*

 ## Parameters and Inputs

-After the sensor script is saved, you will see the "Parameters" and "Return value" fields reflect the inputs and outputs of the script.
+After the sensor script is saved, you will see the "Parameters" and "Return value" fields reflect the inputs and outputs of the script on the sensor page.

-You can now configure the parameters to accept a constant value *or* a value that is configured on a Node property.
+You can now configure the parameters to accept a constant value *or* a Node property value.

 To learn how to create and configure a node property please refer to [What Is a Node Property?]({{< relref "library/what-is-a-node-property.md" >}}).